joshstevens19/rrelayer/README.md

   - Testing loading up infura gas
   - Testing loading up tenderly gas
   - Testing handling custom gas with http call
-- Look over the gas logic again maybe add some max to protect over speeding huge amounts of ETH incase it gets its wrong
 - Change the TS sdk to work with the changes in the playground
 - AI write go and python SDK
 - Finish documentation